bolliebrain/pearceys-picnics/README.md

 Full Validation results are available on github here :

-- reference pdf doc 1 - css COMPLETE
+- <a href="https://github.com/bolliebrain/pearceys-picnics/blob/main/documentation/validation/css-validator-stylesheet.pdf" target="blank"> CSS Results - style.css</a>

 - Accessability

 I can confirm that the colors and fonts chosen are easy to read and accessible by running it through the lighthouse in dev tools

-PROVIDE ALL THREE
+PROVIDE ALL THREE?

 ## Deployment